Journalism & English, BA

-Furthered connections between the histories of his fields of study in Introduction to Writing Studies with Professor Mya Poe.
+He learned more about the history of both journalism and English in the class Introduction to Writing Studies with Professor Mya Poe.

-Spent his first co-op reporting for the State House News Service, publishing briefs and stories almost every day.
+He spent his first co-op reporting for the State House News Service, publishing briefs and stories on the state government and legislation.

 More Student Paths

 Charles T. Wallace-Thomas IV

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.